hniksic/sendable/README.md

 // move everything to a different thread std::thread::spawn(move || {
-    // both pointers are unusable here
+    // in this thread, SendRcs are unusable until unparked post_send.unpark();
-    post_send.unpark();
     // they're again usable from this point, but only in this thread *r1.borrow_mut() += 1;